deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/schema-json.md

 ---
 id: schema-json
-title: Schema markup / rich results
+title: Storefront schema markup & rich results
 description: Deity Storefront offers components to provide your app with Schema markup in the form of JSON.
-sidebar_label: Schema markup / rich results
+sidebar_label: Schema markup & rich results
 ---

-## Overview
+# Schema markup & rich results

 Falcon UI Kit comes complete with a few handy components to provide your app with Schema markup in the form of JSON.